harbouli/Full-Stack-Image-Search-Weaviate-NestJS-NextJS/readme.md

 5. Submit a pull request to the original repository.

 If you have any questions or need assistance, feel free to open an issue or reach out to the project maintainers.

-## License

-This project is licensed under the [MIT License](LICENSE).

-The MIT License is a permissive open source license that allows you to use, modify, and distribute the code with limited restrictions.
-You can find a copy of the license in the [LICENSE](LICENSE) file.

 ## Contact